n7tae/tcd/README.md

 Currently, only two AMBE devices are supported.
 You cannot use a 3003 and a 3000 device together.
 If you use a pair of 3000 devices, only 460800-baud deivces are supported.
 When using a pair of 3000 devices, you can only transcode a single channel.
 If you use a pair of 3003 devices, you can specify up to three transcoded channels.
 AMBE devices based on LX3JL's [USB-3006 open source design](https://github.com/LX3JL/usb-3006) (sold by Northwest Digital and others) contain a pair of 3003 devices and are ideally suited for *tcd*.

+To be clear, a pair of 3000-based devices will support only a single transcoded reflector channel, while a pair of 3003-based devices will support up to three transcoded reflector channels.

 Currently, this program must be run locally with its paired URF reflector.
 Remote transcoding is not yet possible.

 Only systemd-based operating systems are supported.
 Debian or Ubuntu is recommended.
 If you want to install this on a non-systemd based OS, you are on your own.
 Also, by default, tcd is built without gdb support.